git-duet/git-duet/README.md

 You can also set it to `false` to always operate on the local config, even if the global flag is used.

+### Rotating author/committer support

+Sometimes while pairing you want to share the authorship love between the pairs.
+If you set `GIT_DUET_ROTATE_AUTHOR=1` it will swap the author and committer (if there is one) on every `git duet-commit` (after the commit).

+This operates on whichever config the authorship was drawn from (e.g. if the author/committer was set in the repository git config, it will rotate these even if `GIT_DUET_GLOBAL` is specified).

 ### Email Configuration

 By default, email addresses are constructed from the first initial and